begriffs/haskell-vim-now/README.md

 </table>

-(If you prefer to restore the default screen redraw action of `C-l` then add `unmap <c-l>` to your .vimrc.local)
+(If you prefer to restore the default screen redraw action of `C-l` then add `unmap <c-l>` to your vimrc.local)

 ## Customizing

 After installing this configuration, your `.vimrc` and `.vim` will be under version control.
 Don't alter these files.
-Instead, add your own settings to `~/.vimrc.local` and `~/.vim.local/bundles.vim`.
+Instead, add your own settings to `~/.config/haskell-vim-now/vimrc.local.pre`, `~/.config/haskell-vim-now/vimrc.local`  and `~/.config/haskell-vim-now/plugins.local`.

-## Adding Custom Bundles
+## Adding Custom Plugs

-Vundle requires all Bundle statements to be given at once.
-To accommodate this restriction, `.vimrc` sources `~/.vim.local/bundles.vim` immediately after its own Bundle statements.
+vim-plug requires all Plug statements to be given at once.
+To accommodate this restriction, `.vimrc` sources `~/.config/haskell-vim-now/plugins.local` immediately after its own Plug statements.

-Bundle statements made elsewhere are not recognized.
+Plug statements made elsewhere are not recognized.

 ### Docker image